CarsonCram/MagicMirror/README.md

 My goal for this project is to create an easy to use and simplistic task list to load onto a raspberry pi and use on a Smart Mirror

+If you to check out the build so far you can see it here. https://mirrormirror19.azurewebsites.net/

 <h2>User Story</h2>

 <strong>As a</strong> Goal-oriented morning-person